yinongzhou/yinongzhou.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our paper has been published by Nature Materials: Exceptional electronic transport and quantum oscillations in thin bismuth crystals grown inside van der Waals materials
+Our paper has been published in <b>Nature Materials</b>: Exceptional electronic transport and quantum oscillations in thin bismuth crystals grown inside van der Waals materials